-The large increase in CH4 growth rate in 1991 may have been caused by decreased levels of OH radicals in the atmosphere due to reduced UV radiation resulting from the eruption of Mount Pinatubo in 1991 (Dlugokencky et al., 1996), and the subsequent decrease in 1992 may have been due to an increase in OH radicals resulting from the depletion of stratospheric ozone following this eruption (Bekki et al., 1994).
+The large increase in CH_4 growth rate in 1991 may have been caused by decreased levels of OH radicals in the atmosphere due to reduced UV radiation resulting from the eruption of Mount Pinatubo in 1991 (Dlugokencky et al., 1996), and the subsequent decrease in 1992 may have been due to an increase in OH radicals resulting from the depletion of stratospheric ozone following this eruption (Bekki et al., 1994).

 In 1998, the growth rates were high in all latitudes, which may have been due to increased emissions in northern high latitudes and tropical wetlands caused by high temperatures and increased precipitation, as well as by biomass burning in boreal forests, mainly in Siberia (Dlugokencky et al., 2001).
 In contrast, Morimoto et al. (2006) estimated from isotope observations that the contribution of biomass burning to the increase in 1998 was about half that of wetlands.
 The growth rates were low from 1999 to 2006, with an exception during the El Niño event of 2002/2003.
-The causes of these decreases in CH4 growth rates remain unresolved.
+The causes of these decreases in CH4 growth rates remain unclear.

-Since 2007, atmospheric CH4 has increased significantly throughout the entire monitoring network (Rigby et al., 2008; Dlugokencky et al., 2009).
+Since 2007, atmospheric CH_4 has increased significantly throughout the entire monitoring network (Rigby et al., 2008; Dlugokencky et al., 2009).
+Although these increases may have been caused by emissions from natural sources in northern latitudes and the tropics, the reasons for renewed methane growth are not fully understood (WMO, 2011b).

-Although these increases may have been caused by emissions from natural sources in northern latitudes and the tropics, the reasons for these increases are not fully understood and it is not certain if the increasing tendency will continue in the future or not (WMO, 2010).
 The WMO/GAW observational network includes the observation of carbon stable isotopes in methane, with 19 datasets submitted to the WDCGG Such observations can be useful for the identification of primary methane sources.